Hama-rikyū Gardens

 Hama-rikyū Gardens (浜離宮恩賜庭園, Hama-rikyū Onshi Teien) is a metropolitan garden in Chūō ward, Tokyo, Japan.
 Located at the mouth of the Sumida River, it was opened to the public on April 1, 1946.
-A landscaped garden of 250,216 m² includes Shioiri-no-ike (Tidal Pond), and the garden is surrounded by a seawater moat filled by Tokyo Bay.
+A landscaped garden of 250,216 m2 includes Shioiri-no-ike (Tidal Pond), and the garden is surrounded by a seawater moat filled by Tokyo Bay.
 It was remodeled as a public garden on the site of a villa belonging to the ruling Tokugawa family in the 17th century.

 At the centre of Shioiri-no-ike is a teahouse, reached by two bridges, where visitors can enjoy refreshments, such as matcha and Japanese sweets, in the tea-ceremony style.
 The garden includes a peony garden, a plum tree grove and fields with flowers for every season.
 Japanese falconry and aikido are demonstrated at New Year.

 History

-In 1654, Tokugawa Tsunashige, the younger brother of Shōgun Tokugawa Iemitsu and daimyō of Kōfu Domain, received permission to reclaim land from Edo Bay, upon which he built a villa and garden.
+In 1654, Tokugawa Tsunashige, the third son of Shōgun Tokugawa Iemitsu and daimyō of Kōfu Domain, received permission to reclaim land from Edo Bay, upon which he built a villa and garden.
 The property was inherited by his son, Tokugawa Ienobu, who later became 6th Tokugawa shōgun.
 Succeeding generations of shōgun used the location as a secondary residence, and from the time of Tokugawa Ienari through Tokugawa Ieyoshi, it was a place where the shōgun could indulge in falconry.
-The main palace at Hama was destroyed by fire in 1724, and was not rebuilt since.
-In 1729, an elephant which had been received by the shōgun as a present from Annam was kept on the grounds for 12 years.
+The main palace at Hama was destroyed by fire in 1724, and has not been rebuilt since.
+In 1729, an elephant which had been received by the shōgun as a present from Vietnam was kept on the grounds for 12 years.
 During the Bakumatsu period, the site was turned over to the Tokugawa Navy as a training ground.
 In 1867, the shogunate erected a western-style stone building as a place for foreign diplomats to stay when visiting Edo.

-After the Meiji restoration, the site was proclaimed the "Hama Palace" (浜離宮, Hama-rikyū) by Emperor Meiji, and continued to be used as a state guest house until the construction of the Rokumeikan.
+After the Meiji Restoration, the site was proclaimed the "Hama Palace" (浜離宮, Hama-rikyū) by Emperor Meiji, and continued to be used as a state guest house until the construction of the Rokumeikan.
 In 1879, Emperor Meiji received Crown Prince Frederick William of Germany at the Hama-rikyū.
 Later that year, former United States President Ulysses Grant stayed for a month at the Hama-rikyū during his extended visit to Japan.
 The state guest house was demolished in 1889.
-The gardens burned during the 1923 Great Kanto earthquake and again in March 1945 during the Tokyo air raid.
+The gardens burned during the 1923 Great Kantō earthquake and again in March 1945 during the Tokyo air raid.
 In November 1945, the Hama-rikyū was transferred from the Imperial Household Agency to Tokyo Metropolis and was opened as a public garden in April 1946.
 In 1952, it was designated as a Special National Historic Site and also as a Special National Place of Scenic Beauty.
 Various teahouses have been reconstructed in the 2010s.